 - Equip them to hit the ground running to be effective in their jobs upon graduation and beyond;

-- Increase the impact SPH students and alumni make on organizations and communities; and
+- Increase the impact BPH students and alumni make on organizations and communities; and

 - Provide an innovative source of leadership tools and skills for alumni throughout their careers.